-Olabisi Winery is run by Ted Osborne and his wife Kim.
-Ted is part of a generation of ambitious winemakers in the Napa Valley (who came here when they were in their twenties from elsewhere) who have earned their way to running their own wineries through a lot of hard work from the ground up.
+Olabisi Winery was founded in 2002 and is run by Ted Osborne and his wife Kim.
+Ted is part of a generation of ambitious winemakers in the Napa Valley (who came here when they were in their twenties from elsewhere) who earned their way towards running their own wineries through a lot of hard work from the ground up.
 Ted is self taught having entered the wine industry with a degree in English and no formal training in wine making.

 Ted was more recently head winemaker at the well regarded Cabernet house in Rutherford (Pina Napa Valley) and continues to consult for select small wineries including Phifer Pavitt.
 Today he runs Olabisi almost single handedly.
 Its always refreshing to find a non last name, name of a winery and this one is quite unique.
 The name “Olabisi” is an African girls name which means “joy multiplied”.
 Take that as you may, but keep that meaning in the back of your mind as you try his rich, layered yet balanced fruit driven wines.